atarm23/atarm23.github.io/index.md

 Welcome to my Blog!
-Name is Mehmet Erdem Atar, remember it you will hear about me more one day :) Anyways, here I keep it real 100% you can find all about what I do and think.
+Name is Mehmet Erdem Atar, remember it (you will be hearing it often one day :)) Anyways, here I keep it 100% you can find all about what I do and think.
 I hope you enjoy, feel free to reach out to me about anything and everything (conversations are welcomed too)!